Teradata/stampede/README.md

 * The `bin/send-email` script requires the *nix mail service to be running on the server hosting the stampede.
 * Supporting both Linux and Mac `date` commands added some complexity to the code.
 We might consider deprecating support for the Mac `date` command (based on a BSD legacy) and instead require Mac users to install the Linux version of `date` using [Homebrew](http://mxcl.github.com/homebrew/) or [MacPorts](http://www.macports.org/).
 Feedback welcome.

-## TODO

-* Reading make's output and logging it is noticeably slow when there is a lot of it at once.
-* Add hooks for HCatalog.
-* Add more examples.
-* Test email support with the *nix `mail` command.